Azure/AKS-Landing-Zone-Accelerator/Scenarios/Secure-Baseline/Terraform/05-network-lz.md

 This deployment will also need to use a storage access key (from Azure) to read the storage account data.
 This is a sensitive variable and should not be committed to the code repo.

-A sample terraform.tfvars file is included.
+Once again, A sample terraform.tfvars.sample file is included.
+Update the required variables, save it and rename it to **terraform.tfvars**.

 To get the access key: